Gupta defense prods Goldman CEO over potential leaks

 By Grant McCool

-NEW YORK A lawyer for a former Goldman Sachs Group Inc (GS.N) board member on trial for insider trading quizzed the investment bank's chief executive, Lloyd Blankfein, on Friday about how well Goldman guards company secrets.
+NEW YORK, June 8 A lawyer for a former Goldman Sachs Group Inc board member on trial for insider trading quizzed the investment bank's chief executive, Lloyd Blankfein, on Friday about how well Goldman guards company secrets.

 "Unfortunately, a good number of people participated in the process and they did know," said Blankfein, a prosecution witness, in his third day of testimony in Manhattan federal court.

-Gupta, 63, denies charges that he illegally divulged financial information to his onetime friend and business associate, hedge fund founder Raj Rajaratnam, between March 2007 and January 2009 while serving on the boards of Goldman and Procter & Gamble Co (PG.N).
+Gupta, 63, denies charges that he illegally divulged financial information to his onetime friend and business associate, hedge fund founder Raj Rajaratnam, between March 2007 and January 2009 while serving on the boards of Goldman and Procter & Gamble Co.

 The October 2008 job cuts are not part of the indictment against Gupta.
 But part of the defense strategy is to argue that Rajaratnam, founder of the Galleon Group hedge fund, had many other sources of information to make stock trades other than Gupta.